Galileo's Daughter by Dava Sobel

 On the road by Jack Kerouac

-This book is 'One hell of a ride' to explore our suppressed emotions and many more things, I wish I could experience such thrilling journeys on the road.
-The depth of friendship between Dean and Sal is so finely described with ups and downs, the way these maniacs do their unplanned travels is truly amazing, I will be in love with this book for the rest of my life, probably deep down I crave to live life like that but the culture and structure of the society is very different in India.
+This book is 'One hell of a ride' to explore our suppressed emotions and many more things, and I wish I could experience such thrilling journeys on the road.
+The depth of friendship between Dean and Sal is so finely described with ups and downs, the way these maniacs do their unplanned travels is genuinely fantastic, I will be in love with this book for the rest of my life, probably deep down I crave to live life like that but the culture and structure of the society is very different in India.

 Characters and urges are so finely woven that the reader feels the depth and intensity of every word and emotion.
 I guess travelling, talking, reading & writing are the ways to know yourself in different situations.
-This continuous process of asking myself, "WHAT MAKES ME ME" is tedious and frustrating but in the long run we will have fewer conflicts in our MInd.
-Spiritual content shared is very soothing to the soul and it pushes you to leave your comfort zone & fears and run naked in the forest.
+This continuous process of asking myself, "WHAT MAKES ME ME" is tedious and frustrating, but in the long run, we will have fewer conflicts in our MInd.
+Spiritual content shared is very soothing to the soul, and it pushes you to leave your comfort zone & fears and run naked in the forest.

-This Book is a must-read before you die.
+This book is a must-read before you die.

 The Architect's Apprentice by Elif Shafak

-Readers have the option to read Fountainhead by Ayn Rand which also shows the inner turmoil of the architect but in a better manner in less number of pages and is enormously rich in content.
+Readers have the option to read Fountainhead by Ayn Rand, which also shows the inner turmoil of the architect but in a better manner in less number of pages and is enormously rich in content.

-In my Skin by Kate Holden
+In My Skin by Kate Holden

 Infidel by Ayaan Hirsi Ali